NathanaelGo/the-halcyon-cradle/Factions/Avernis.md

 ___
 ### Summary
-Hive minds decided uniformly to conquere the entirety of this galaxy Seiging the nexus for (5) millions years
+Hive minds decided uniformly to conquere the entirety of this galaxy Sieging the nexus for (5) millions years

 Can save 10 million people (1 ship) in return for our help

 [[Promethea]] reached out to Avernis

+The god faction is planning on using them.

+These guys are evil and will likely backstab us depending on how much honor they have.